 - Future Builder CD

-Security Service Federal Credit Union has some of the highest and most competitive rates available for their CD’s, Checking, and Savings account, even at the basic level, with no minimum deposit or balances required; in comparison to other credit unions that offer on interest tiers that take a very long time to see dividends.
+Security Service Federal Credit Union has some good rates available for their CDs, checking, and savings account, even at the basic level; in comparison to other credit unions that offer on interest tiers that take a very long time to see dividends.

 Since Security Service Federal Credit Union Expanded, they have made it even easier for people to join and become members.
 If you live, work, worship, attend school, or your business is located in select areas of Texas (San Antonio, Austin, El Paso, Rio Grande Valley, Corpus Christi), Colorado (Denver, Colorado Springs, Pueblo, Fort Collins, Loveland, Boulder, Broomfield), or Utah (Salt Lake and Utah counties) you can become a member just like that.
 They also have options available for those that are members of select military branches/units or a Department of Defense employee at specific military bases within our service areas, or if you're a family or household member of an existing member.

-There isn’t much to go on that is really bad for Security Service Federal Credit Union.
+There isn't much to go on that is really bad for Security Service Federal Credit Union.
 The only thing that might not be appealing is the lack of options for credit cards; they only offer three kinds with only a few reward options available.
 If you are looking for more money back per transaction or more points this might not be the best card choice for you.
-Also, the App for apple devices doesn’t get very good ratings, but the android app does very well, and that is just a little picky.
+Also, the App for Apple devices doesn't have very good ratings, but the Android app does very well, and that is just being picky.